TanguyVln/CNN_fromSCRATCH/README.md

 ### Backward pass
 In the backward pass, we calcultate the gradient of the loss with respect to each filter.
-That allows us to uodate their value in the good way using gradient descent.
+That allows us to update their values in the good way using gradient descent.

 ```python
 # initialize the gradient array